pmkelleher/samples/README.md

 # samples
-misc samples of things I work on
+Misc samples of things I work on.